Sugeepixie/Mushroom-Analysis/README.md

 ## Machine Learning Model:
 - We want to better understand the classification (edible vs. poisonous) of mushrooms in our dataset.
-This can be achieved using the Random Forest Classifier, to precisely classify our data.
+This can be achieved using the Random Forest Classifier to precisely classify our data.
 - The Random Forest Classifier is our model of choice as it best validates categorical data.
 It is an ensemble learning model consisting of several decision tree algorithms trained on random subsets of our data.
 - By combining multiple (relatively uncorrelated) decision trees, the Random Forest Classifier protects against overfitting and improves overall accuracy.
-The model also allows us to rank the importance of our input variables, and is able to accomodate larger datasets.
+The model also allows us to rank the importance of our input variables and is able to accomodate larger datasets.

 - The following steps will be used for our model:
- * Load clean Data
+ * Load clean data
- * Create Features
+ * Create features table
- * Create Target
+ * Create target table
- * Split, Train, Test with train_test_split()
+ * Split, train, test with train_test_split()
  * Instantiate the model with RandomForestClassifier()
  * Fit the model with model.fit()
- * Make Predictions with model.predict()
+ * Make predictions with model.predict()
- * Calculate Accuracy score with balanced_accuracy_score()
+ * Calculate accuracy score with balanced_accuracy_score()
  * Print classification report with classification_report_imbalanced()

 ### Data Preprocessing:
-Using Label Encoder all textual data was converted into numerical data
+Using Label Encoder, all textual data was converted into numerical data.

 ### Features vs Target:
 * The features are a copy of the columns from dataset mushrooms.db (from mushrooms.csv), excluding 'id'and 'class'.
 Features such as cap size, color, bruises, odor,